Ed Whitson

 Eddie Lee Whitson (born May 19, 1955) is an American former professional baseball pitcher.
-He played Major League Baseball for the Pittsburgh Pirates, San Francisco Giants, Cleveland Indians, San Diego Padres and New York Yankees from 1977 to 1991.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates, San Francisco Giants, Cleveland Indians, San Diego Padres and New York Yankees from 1977 to 1991.
 He was selected to the NL All-Star team representing the Giants in 1980.

 Career

 Pittsburgh Pirates

 The Pittsburgh Pirates selected Whitson in the sixth round of the 1974 Major League Baseball draft out of Unicoi County High School in Erwin, Tennessee.
 He had a 32–41 win–loss record with a 3.56 earned run average (ERA) in four seasons as a starting pitcher in the Pirates' farm system before making his début with the Pirates as a September call-up in 1977.
 He went 1–0 with a 3.45 ERA.
 His one win came on September 17, when he made an emergency start against the Montreal Expos in place of Jerry Reuss, who was a late scratch.

 Whitson split the 1978 season between the Pirates and their triple A affiliate, the Columbus Clippers.
 He made seven starts with Columbus, however, was used strictly out of the bullpen by Pirates manager Chuck Tanner, going 5–6 with a 3.27 ERA as a relief pitcher, and earning four saves.

 The Pirates were in fourth place, 6 1/2 games back of the Montreal Expos on June 28, 1979, when Whitson was traded along with Al Holland and Fred Breining to the San Francisco Giants for Bill Madlock, Lenny Randle and Dave Roberts.
 Madlock batted .328, and was a key member of the "We Are Family" Pirates that surged from fourth place to win the division by two games over the Expos, and go on to win the 1979 World Series over the Baltimore Orioles.
 For his part, Whitson was 2–3 with a 4.37 ERA splitting time between the bullpen and starts for the Pirates.
 Upon his arrival in San Francisco, Whitson was added to his new team's starting rotation.
 He went 5–8 with a 3.95 ERA.